hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `max_node_count` -
   (Required)
-  Required.
   Maximum number of nodes in the NodePool.
 Must be >= min_node_count.

 * `min_node_count` -
   (Required)
-  Required.
   Minimum number of nodes in the NodePool.
 Must be >= 1 and <= max_node_count.

 The `config` block supports:

 * `config_encryption` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt node pool configuration.

 * `iam_instance_profile` -
   (Required)
-  Required.
   The name of the AWS IAM role assigned to nodes in the pool.

 * `instance_type` -
   (Optional)
   Optional.
 The AWS instance type.
-When unspecified, it defaults to `t3.medium`.
+When unspecified, it defaults to `m5.large`.

 * `labels` -
   (Optional)